Level: Resort nearby

 This spot has been added by

-12 spots added - 383 photos shared
+17 spots added - 638 photos shared

 The edge of the lagoon has many corals.
-The corals are in fair condition and arbor pink, bluish or yellow colors.
+The corals are in fair condition with arbor pink, bluish or yellow colors.
 This environment is favored by small reef fish, such as butterflyfish, pufferfish, and several species of wrasse.
 Moray eels sometimes hide in the cracks, while rays are often seen in the central sandy beds.

 Snorkeling the drop-off, you will discover a vibrant reef, overflowing with multicolored corals.
 Around it swim hundreds of sea goldies, damsels and fusiliers.
 Among the many fish that call this area home are the Sohal surgeonfish, the elegant unicornfish, the Red Sea bannerfish, and large lionfish.
+Sea turtles also make occasional visits to the drop-off.
+If you are really interested in seeing the turtles, head to Relax Beach lagoon (see below).

-This spot is the “house reef” of Three Corners Fayrouz Plaza Beach Resort.
+This spot is the house reef of Three Corners Fayrouz Plaza Beach Resort.
 The Sea Beach Bar, which is part of the hotel complex, allows you to eat just a stone’s throw from the reef.

 These spots are accessible to anyone with basic snorkeling skills, and feeling comfortable in the water and with his snorkeling gear.
 You will enter the water from the shore (beach, pontoon, ladder, rocks) or from a boat.
 The water height in the sea entrance area is reasonable, but you will not necessarily be within your depth.
 Moderate currents can occur in the area, even when the sea conditions are good.
-The distance to swim to reach the most interesting snorkeling areas of the spot does not exceed 200 meters.This level only apply when the spot experiences optimal sea and/or weather conditions.
+The distance to swim to reach the most interesting snorkeling areas of the spot does not exceed 200 meters.
+This level only apply when the spot experiences optimal sea and/or weather conditions.
 It is not applicable if the sea and/or weather conditions deteriorate, in particular in the presence of rough sea, rain, strong wind, unusual current, large tides, waves and/or swell.
 You can find more details about the definition of our snorkeling levels on our snorkeling safety page.

 You must be logged in to post a comment.